-Sr. No. Observations of the Practicing Company Secretary in the previous reports Observations made in the secretarial compliance report for the year ended 31/03/2022 Actions taken by the listed entity, if any Comments of the Practicing Company Secretary on the actions taken by the listed entity 1 Company is in default of complying with Regulation 24(1) of SEBI (LODR) Regulations, 2015 relating to appointment of Independent Director.
-Company is in default of complying with Regulation 24(1) of SEBI (LODR) Regulations, 2015 relating to appointment of Independent Director.
-NCLT, Mumbai Bench vide its Order dated April 26, 2019 has granted exemption to IL&FS and its group Companies including ITMSL, in respect of appointment of Independent Directors and Woman Director.
-No action was required to be taken in view of order of Hon'ble NCLT.
+Sr. No. Observations of the Practicing Company Secretary in the previous reports Observations made in the secretarial compliance report for the year ended 31/03/2023 Actions taken by the listed entity, if any Comments of the Practicing Company Secretary on the actions taken by the listed entity 1 Company is in default of Company is in default of NCLT, Mumbai Bench vide its No action was required complying with Regulation complying with Regulation Order dated April 26, 2019 has to be taken in view of 24(1) of SEBI (LODR) 24(1) of SEBI (LODR) granted exemption to IL&FS order of Hon'ble NCLT.
+Regulations, 2015 relating Regulations, 2015 relating and its group Companies to appointment of to appointment of including ITMSL, in respect of Independent Director.
+Independent Director. appointment of Independent Directors and Woman Director.